SiaFoundation/docs/renting/setting-up-renterd/macos.md

 Once the Terminal loads, download and install `renterd` to your home folder.

 {% hint style="warning" %}
-Before installing `renterd` you will first need to have [Homebrew](https://brew.sh/) installed on your system.
+Before installing `renterd`, you will first need to have [Homebrew](https://brew.sh/) installed on your system.
 {% endhint %}

 ```console